 Another day, another deal.

-Specific terms of the transaction were not disclosed.
+Specific financial terms of the deal, which is expected to close by the end of 2019, were not disclosed.